One of my biggest life events in 2014 was becoming obsessed with RuPaul’s Drag Race.

 Chattery: Deep as a puddle.
 “This runway is right on my alley.”
 And he doesn’t know how to sew.
 Oh dear.

-Resort-Wear Tearaway: Her jeweled purple Grecian wrap is a stunner, and the judges seem to enjoy her nude – she looks like a biological woman.
-She looks like she has a full beard on at this point in the day, though it could just be her trying to lighten up her cheeks by contrast.
+Resort-Wear Tearaway: Her jeweled purple Grecian wrap is a stunner, and the judges seem to enjoy her nude look.
+Except, she looks like she has a full beard on at this point in the day, though it could just be her trying to lighten up her cheeks by contrast.

 Initial Look: The sheer black one-piece plus garters was very Madonna, but with a… chin strap beard?
 It didn’t really make any sense.
 At least when Milk went out there she went ALL THE WAY out there.
 In retrospect, I think she was trying to alter the perceived shape of her face by creating an exaggerated frame for it, but (a) that should have been paired with a high-necked outfit, and (b) she shouldn’t have covered her ears, too.